 - Vegetable broth - I typically use Better Than Bouillon - Roasted Vegetable Paste.

-- Corn - fresh or frozen sweet corn.
+- Corn - Feel free to use fresh or frozen sweet corn.

 - Black beans - canned or cook your own black beans from dried.